I am a professional content writer with a *slight* beauty and skincare addiction. Stick around to read my honest product reviews.

-With countless brands fighting for your attention by promising dewy, filtered-looking skin via a tube, vial, roll-on, or whatever bizarre new applicator is on-trend at the time, it's no real wonder why you'd feel any combination of/or all of the above.
+With countless brands fighting for your attention by promising dewy, filtered-looking skin via a tube, vial, roll-on, or whatever bizarre new applicator is on-trend at the time you're reading this, it's no real wonder that you'd feel any combination of/or all of the above.
 And the never-ending stream of ingredients to master only seems to make matters 10x worse, right?

 And so, when you do eventually find a brand that ticks all your boxes, meets your skincare needs, and is affordable to boot, you never want to let them go.
 For me, that brand was, and still is, Facetheory.

 Since 2019, I have trialled a lot of products from this brand - some of which I have shared my reviews on.
 If you've been around for a while then you might remember the time I rated the Pink Clay AHA Mask?
 Well, today, we're finally talking about Facetheory's Green Tea Mask!